A Pet Addendum to a Lease is used to modify an existing Lease Agreement to allow the tenant to keep a pet.

 A pet addendum form can help you comply with these requirements.

 When Do I Need a Pet Lease Addendum?

-People often need a Pet Agreement when they want to update their existing Lease or Rental Agreement.
+People often need a Pet Agreement to update their Lease or Rental agreements.

 The Landlord and Tenant may have initially agreed to a no-pet policy, but both parties have changed their mind.